 Think BIG!
 You could win $10,000 in the FABricate contest.

 FABricate is an entrepreneurial pitch contest where students develop their idea for a new food product, new agricultural technology, new food or agricultural-related business or new environmental or sustainable business.

 Expand your leadership and business skills through this competition where you’ll develop an idea for a new food product, agricultural business or environmental opportunity.

 Who can compete?

-- Teams can include both graduate and undergraduate students.
+- Teams can include both undergraduate and masters-level students (no doctoral students).

 What are the categories?